Training-Free Adaptive 360-degree Video Streaming via Semantic Potential Fields: Conclusion

 \section{Conclusion}

-We proposed \orbitstream, an adaptive streaming framework tailored for 360° teleoperation.
-By formulating viewport prediction as test-particle dynamics within semantic potential fields, alongside a PD rate controller, we provide a control logic alternative to deep learning paradigms.
-Empirical evaluations demonstrate \orbitstream's capability to deliver competitive QoE (2.71, secondary to BOLA-E) alongside buffer stability ($\sigma_B = 0.42$\,s) and semantic-aware viewport prediction (94.7\% accuracy).
-By showing that interpretable, physics-based control can operate within viable soft real-time margins (1.01\,ms) while maintaining competitive quality and stability, \orbitstream provides a practical methodology for teleoperation systems where analyzability is beneficial.
+We proposed \orbitstream, a training-free adaptive streaming framework for 360° teleoperation that formulates viewport prediction as test-particle dynamics within semantic potential fields and employs a PD rate controller with tanh saturation for buffer regulation.
+Across 3,600 Monte Carlo simulations, \orbitstream achieves a mean QoE of 2.71 (second among 12 algorithms), buffer stability with $\sigma_B{=}0.42$\,s, 94.7\% zero-shot viewport prediction accuracy, and 1.01\,ms decision latency.
+These results demonstrate that interpretable, physics-based control can operate within soft real-time margins while maintaining competitive quality and stability for teleoperation systems where transparency and auditability are essential.